Serdika

-Currently, Serdika is the name of a district located in the city.
-It includes four neighbourhoods: "Fondovi zhilishta"; "Banishora", "Orlandovtsi" and "Malashevtsi" as well as the central parts of "Draz mahala".
-It has an area of 17.53 km² that counts for 1.3% of the total Capital Municipality area and 8.8% of the city proper.
+The Serdika district includes four neighbourhoods: "Fondovi zhilishta"; "Banishora", "Orlandovtsi" and "Malashevtsi" as well as the central parts of "Draz mahala".
+It has an area of 17.53 km2 that counts for 1.3% of the total Capital Municipality area and 8.8% of the city proper.
 As of 2006 Serdica has a population of 52,918.

 There are 6 kindergartens, 13 schools and 6 chitalishta in the territory of the district.
 Healthcare infrastructure includes II and V City Hospitals; Institute of Transport Medicine and two polyclinics.
 The Sofia Central Railway Station; Central Bus Station Sofia and the Lavov Most are also located in Serdica.